eorantes52/terraform/README.md

 ## Files structure

 ### `main.tf`
 Define all resources that we use to generate the infrastructure that we need.
-For ECS cluster I don't use only main.tf file, instead I use one tf file regarding the resource I have to create, for example:
+For ECS cluster I don't use main.tf file, instead I use one tf file regarding the resource I have to create, for example:
 `alb.tf` 		===> will create application load balancer `security.tf`	===> will create security group for alb and service `ecs.tf`		===> wll create ecs cluster